bizdev1/ELK/README.md

 ELK (Elasticsearch, Logstash and Kibana)
 ===

-All about my ELK configurations
+All about my ELK configurations + nxlog as a log forwarder